 3. Human milk oligosaccharides, a success story- Bettina Gutiérrez

 Human milk oligosaccharides (HMOs) are sugars found naturally in breast milk that aid in the development of the immune system, support neurological development, help prevent infections and promote a healthy gut microbiome.

-Jennewein Biotechnolgies is a company that develops one of these chemicals for formula using the bacteria E. coli.
+Jennewein Biotechnologies is a company that develops one of these chemicals for a formula using the bacteria E. coli.

-The product just finished the clinical phase and Jennewein Biotechnolgie hopes to launch sometime in the fall.
+The product just finished the clinical phase and Jennewein Biotechnologie hopes to launch sometime in the fall.